Preparedness Advice Blog

 Two-thirds of our body’s weight consists of water.
 We need water for blood circulation, respiration and converting food to energy.
 Water is the body’s second most important need coming right after oxygen.

-We constantly lose water through sweat, urine and even breathing. …Read More...
+We constantly lose water through sweat, urine and even breathing.
+Water your body loses must be replaced for your organs to continue to work properly. …Read More...

 For years, I have heard that we are suppose to store a minimum of one gallon per person for emergencies.
 I have wondered where that figure came from for some time and have been doing research on the subject.
 Here is a summary of what I have found.